TristanEDU/note-book/docs/jobs/Hole-In-One/001-hiousa.com rebuild/Project-tracking-notes.md

 *This documentation should be included in the HIOUSA Rebuild Git repo and tagged as a reference for future embedded Angular form styling work.*

+### 2025-06-04 – 19:27 PT – Home Page Content Added

+- The entire homepage structure has now been rebuilt inside Elementor, matching the original layout from hiousa.com section by section.
+All primary content blocks have been recreated using Elementor’s default widgets — including text, images, callouts, headings, and divider elements.
+This includes the hero image and tagline, coverage and prize explanation blocks, visual separators, testimonial area, and the final contact call-to-action.
+As of this point, all visible content that was part of the original homepage is now present in the rebuild.

+- Special care was taken to ensure that no custom code or unnecessary plugins were introduced during this process.
+The structure is built entirely using native Elementor widgets to keep things as lightweight and maintainable as possible.
+This will also ensure future updates to Elementor and UAE remain compatible.
+All media files used on the homepage were uploaded earlier in the project and are now properly placed in their respective sections.
+The image sizes and positions are currently unstyled and will need to be adjusted during the layout phase.

+- The current state of the homepage is content-complete but visually unstyled.
+Typography is using Elementor’s system defaults (not Myriad Pro), and spacing between elements has not yet been aligned to the legacy site.
+All button widgets are present but need padding, font, and color adjustments.
+None of the global styles have been applied yet — colors, fonts, and responsive behavior are all pending.
+There is no animation or motion on scroll, and mobile responsiveness has not yet been addressed.
+The layout currently looks functional in desktop preview mode but does not visually match the original pixel-for-pixel.

+- The next phase will focus entirely on styling and refinement.
+The layout spacing will be adjusted to match the visual rhythm of the original site, and global styles will be applied for typography and color.
+Each section will be restyled individually, with attention to margin, padding, alignment, and font consistency.
+Mobile views will be addressed after desktop styling is finalized.
+Once the homepage is visually complete, we’ll move on to rebuilding the other core pages using the same system of structured, code-free Elementor blocks.